Garbage may be a dirty business to some, but for the many people (and communities) who have earned from it, it is big business.

 Three million is a big amount of money, and though the RCE group is in it for advocacy, you too, can do it, and earn.

 1. A list of recyclers.. or make connections at the Waste Markets in malls

-You need to get a list of recyclers since they will be the one to buy the junk and scraps you would accumulate.
+You need to get a list of recyclers since they will be the ones to buy the junk and scraps you would accumulate.
 Without these buyers, you might end up becoming more like an open dumpsite, rather than a Materials Recovery Facility.

 2. A weighing scale

-3. An open space
+4. An open space

-4. A simple kariton, an ecobike, or a truck
+5. A simple kariton, an ecobike, or a truck

 This is necessary especially if you will be buying waste in bulk.
 If you are trying to go big time, you would need a truck.
 This is also necessary if you do not have an open space since you would just have to go from being a junk “shop” to becoming a junk “system” — in the environment sector parlance, this means from operating a “Materials Recovery Facility (MRF)” to implementing a “Materials Recovery System (MRS)”.

 By the way, you could also trade your collected garbage for cash at the waste markets.